International Year of Light and Light-Based Technologies

 This type of filters has been made all but obsolete by the "white balance" setting

-you need the filters to match the loaded film with a different type of light source.
+to match the loaded film with a type of light source different from the one specified by the film manufacturer.

-Especially so with color slides, which lack the flexibility of applying color correction
+That's especially so with color slides, which lack the flexibility of applying color correction at printing time.

 The traditional Wratten numbers are just reference numbers which are not